stolostron/multicluster-global-hub/doc/README.md

     - `ca.crt`: Optional, if your database service has TLS enabled, you can provide the appropriate certificate depending on the SSL mode of the connection.
 If the SSL mode is `verify-ca` and `verify-full`, then the `ca.crt` certificate must be provided.

-    **Note:** There is a [sample script](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage) available to install postgres in `hoh-postgres` namespace and create the secret `storage-secret` in namespace `open-cluster- management` automatically.
+    **Note:** There is a [sample script](https://github.com/stolostron/multicluster-global-hub/tree/main/operator/config/samples/storage) available to install postgres in `multicluster-global-hub-postgres` namespace and create the secret `storage-secret` in namespace `open-cluster- management` automatically.
 The client version of kubectl must be verison 1.21, or later.

 - Transport secret